-Disclaimer: I received this book as part of the O’Reilly Blogger Review program.
-The opinion about the book below is only my own!
+Disclaimer: I got a free copy of this video as part of the O’Reilly Blogger Review program.
+The opinion here is not influenced by that.

 It is only my own and honest opinion of this product.

 I’ve liked Neal Ford’s freely available talks about functional programming and I’ve attended one of his talks last year at WJAX in Munich.
 He is a great communicator and has a vast technical knowledge.

 Functional Programming is one the rise and in my opinion something every good developer should learn.
 This new video Functional Thinking is a good way to get started.

 In the first part Neal explains why functional programming is something that every developer should now care about.
 He makes a very good point about why and how functional programming can enrich your toolbox.
 For example he mentions that Clojure is to concurrency what Java was to garbage collection.
 While in Java you don’t have to worry much about memory leaks, in Clojure (and of course other functional languages) you don’t have to worry about low level concurrency details like locks.

 Neal does a great demonstration showing the beauty of functional code when he transform a verbose Java method from Apache Commons into some beautiful Clojure code and then explains how much better and more general the Clojure version is.

 He explains very clearly some of the main concepts of functional programming like laziness, strict evaluation or high-order functions and closures (and it makes you realize how “noisy” Java (before Java 8) is compared to more functional languages like Scala).